c-ggreen/Budget-Tracker/README.md

 - Users can't delete an Expense Item once it has been populated to the DOM
 - There is no local storage so that a user may come back to their initial budget tracker
 - The user can only create one budget at a time, so the app lacks reusability
+- There aren't any interesting visuals such as charts or graphs

 ## Closing Remarks
 This project is a great practical tool for everyday use.
 With more development and additions I believe it has the potential to be a staple for users who are interested in personal finance and productivity.
 If you'd like to see my progress, or try out the application for yourself, feel free to visit my [GitHub Pages](https://c-ggreen.github.io/Budget-Tracker/)